phlalx/sawadee/README.md

 * Rework the module interfaces
   * Persistence is dirty and has to be rethought
   * There are invariant that span several modules that could be encapsulated
-* document and clean up the code
+* document, review, and clean up the code
+  * use syntactic extension for async
 * testing

 And possibly: